qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 3. Prompt used for the chatbot may not be optimal and are tailored to limit output to short summary/sentences, hence do not expect lengthy responses.

+### 6. Simple translator app for english

+This is a UI powered simple translator app built to translate english text/voice input to other languages.
+The codebase is similar to [Simple VoiceAssistant application](#3-simple-voiceassistant-application).
+It is served via Flask framework, together with the use of html, css and javascript.
+For

+Supported text-to-speech languages by Suno/Bark model is found in the following [link](https://suno-ai.notion.site/8b8e8749ed514b0cbf3f699013548683?v=bc67cff786b04b50b3ceb756fd05f68c)

+The *language_bark_mapping.py* contains the mapping of language name to its language code name.
+Language not supported are not indicated in the script.

 ## Programming languages/tools involved
 - Python
 - HTML/CSS/Javascript (files provided by course, with some edits)